• Support Home

 • Only mono pixel formats are available; color formats are disabled.

 For non-CFA color pixel formats, the maximum line rate is the same in 4K and 2K modes.
-In both cases, the total data per output line (lines × interpolation) is similar, so the bandwidth limit — and thus the line‑rate ceiling — is effectively identical.
+In both cases, the total data per output line (lines × interpolation) is similar, so the bandwidth limits—and thus the line‑rate ceilings—are effectively identical.

 For a given AcquisitionLineRate, the maximum exposure time is constrained by the time between lines: